areuschel/Survival-Analysis-Pine-Beetles/README.md

 <h2>Description</h2>

-Hello!
-I am really proud of this project.
+Hello there!
+I am really proud of this project...and the witty title.
+Enjoy!

 I was tasked with finding a published article that challenges traditional survival analysis methods and then applying these methods to a new dataset... along with my own original analysis!
 For this project, I chose "Continuous-Time Proportional Hazards Regression for Ecological Monitoring Data" (2012) by Feng-Chang Lin and Jun Zhu.
 The reason I chose this paper is because it is a truly innovative use of survival methods in an ecological setting.
 Want to read more? https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3849820/